-3204 - Genetics - 4 credit hours
+BIOL 3204 - Genetics - 4 credit hours

 A study of the major features of heredity, including patterns of transmission; the nature of hereditary information; and the structure, replication, expression, and regulation of this information.
 Integrated laboratory exercises focus on the patterns of transmission, the nature of RNA, DNA, and chromosomes, and the regulation of gene expression.
 Modern genetic techniques - such as gel electrophoresis, DNA transformation, and PCR - will be employed.
-Prerequisites: BIOL 1204 and BIOL 1214 with a minimum grade of C and CHEM 1224 or instructor's permission.
-Course rotation: Fall.
+Prerequisites: BIOL 1204 and BIOL 1214 and CHEM 1224 with a minimum grade of C. Course rotation: Fall.
 General Education: Intermediate - Communication; Intermediate - Inquiry & Analysis.

-3304 - Ecology - 4 credit hours
+BIOL 3304 - Ecology - 4 credit hours

 Concentrates on fundamental principles of ecology and modern topics of ecological interest, e.g., community and biosphere ecology and biodiversity.
 Laboratory of a strong field component that emphasizes various data collection methods, identification of local flora and fauna, and statistical analysis.
 Requires independent effort and may exceed scheduled time.
 Prerequisites: BIOL 1204 and BIOL 1214 with a minimum grade of C and junior standing or instructor's permission.
 Course rotation: Varies.
+General Education: Intermediate - Engaged Local & Global Citizenship.

-3403 - Theory of Natural Selection - 3 credit hours
+BIOL 3403 - Theory of Natural Selection - 3 credit hours